AlmogBaku/Anova4All/README.md

 To use the Anova for All, you need to patch the `anova` package to use the server's IP address instead of the Anova cloud services.

-To do this, assist the `PATCH /api/ble/patch_wifi_server` endpoint.
+To do this, assist the `POST /api/ble/config_wifi_server` endpoint.

-To revert the changes, use the `PATCH /api/ble/restore_wifi_server` endpoint.
+To revert the changes, use the `POST /api/ble/restore_wifi_server` endpoint.

 ## Usage